 #6.
 Guide the goal alignment process with regular communication

-Aligning goals isn’t something managers can just wipe their hands of once the wheels are in motion.
+Aligning goals isn’t something managers can just be done with once the wheels are in motion.
 Like everything in life, there will be bumps along the road that can cause projects to derail, deadlines to be pushed back and responsibilities shifted around.

 Tip: Create an environment of open communication with your team so they can voice concerns about their progress.
 Gallup research shows that 60% of employees with managers who are open and approachable are more engaged in their work.
 That’s a win-win for you!
 On that same note, don’t be afraid to seek the help of your colleagues or offer a helping hand to keep the goal alignment process on track.

 Want your company’s goal alignment process to be successful?
-Don’t be a part of the problem, be a part of the solution by keeping these 6 align and inspire goals examples in mind.
+Be part of the solution by keeping these six goal alignment examples in mind.

-Let us help you build your roadmap to successful goal alignment by snagging your free copy of our goal alignment Whitepaper today!
-Here it is.
+Let us help you build your roadmap to aligning performance for success by snagging your free copy of our goal alignment whitepaper today!
+Download the whitepaper here.